dxa/playbook/decisions.md

 ## Get a peer review

+Consulting with your community is the only peer review that should matter when making a decision.

+But if you would like to hear about what this choice might mean for you, it's a good idea to ask people who have experienced it before,

 On behalf of all communities, we run a forum called the Architecture Reference Group (the ARG).
-The ARG is made up of business and technical architects across Government, both State and Federal.
+The ARG is made up of business and technical architects across the public service, both State and Federal.

+The forum is only made available to public service representatives, keeping the conversation free from vendor or market bias.

 They meet quarterly, but can meet more regularly if needed.